A633 is high-strength low alloy structural steel plate with high notch toughness. Kloeckner Metals routinely stocks ASTM A633 nationwide.

 Some common industries for this grade are the marine, chemical, power, and boiler industries.

-Heat exchangers, spherical tanks, oil and gas tanks, boiler drums, and separators are common applications for this steel.
+Heat exchangers, spherical tanks, construction equipment frames, oil and gas tanks, utility pole base plates, boiler drums, offshore platforms, and separators are typical applications for this steel.

-A633 can be machined in the annealed condition, however condition H1150M will provide the best result.
+ASTM A633 can be machined in the annealed condition, however, condition H1150M will provide the best result.

 A633 is excellent for welding.